 15. Cotter Force

-One of the more popular waterfalls in the Yorkshire Dales, Cotter Force is found along with Cotterdale Beck just down from where it flows into, the River Ure, in upper Wensleydale.
+One of the more popular and accessible waterfalls in the Yorkshire Dales, Cotter Force is found along with Cotterdale Beck just down from where it flows into, the River Ure, in upper Wensleydale.
+It has a specially graded path suitable for pushchairs and wheelchair users.

+From Hawes, you can find it by heading towards Sedbergh on the A684.
 It is accessible from Holme Heads Bridge where there is a large layby.
-It’s a perfect spot for beginners to the world of wild swimming and has great access, so all can enjoy.
+It’s a perfect spot for beginners to the world of wild swimming and has great access, so all can enjoy it.

 16. West Burton